Buckland, New Zealand

 Buckland is a small town in the Franklin ward of Auckland Regional Council, on the south-east side of Pukekohe, between Pukekohe and Tuakau, and on the northern boundary of Waikato District.
 It is part of the Pukekohe urban area.

 Etymology

 Buckland is probably named after a local land owner.
-The 2010 publication, Place Names of New Zealand, says that was Alfred Buckland, but in 2017 the Specialist Built Heritage Unit of Auckland Council named William Thorne Buckland, brother of Alfred.
+The 2010 publication, Place Names of New Zealand, says that was Alfred Buckland, but in 2017 the Specialist Built Heritage Unit of Auckland Council named William Buckland, brother of Alfred.

 History

 Buckland was largely covered by bush until it was cleared to make room for dairy farms.
 In 1892 a creamery was operating in Buckland.

 The construction of a railway line in 1875 allowed for the expansion of the agriculture and horticulture industry in the area, as produce could be easily sent to Auckland.

 St Paul's Church was constructed in 1900 following the relocation of St Andrew's Church in Pukekohe.
 It is considered a landmark for the local community and is still in use.

 A Methodist Church was constructed later in 1904.
 In 1984 the Church was sold into private ownership and is now a private residence.

 Following the First World War many immigrants arrived in Buckland from Britain.
 A similar pattern of immigration would follow the Second World War but with Dutch immigrants.